 Our view is that it’s better to keep things separate to give you the choice.
-Our Home Emergency policy remains at £10 a month and doesn’t include a service, leaving it to you to arrange it however you want – soon you’ll be able to organize it though us online for £80 whenever you want, or through someone else that you might already know locally.
+Our Home Emergency policy remains at £10 a month and doesn’t include a service, leaving it to you to arrange it however you want – you can book it though us online for £80 whenever you want, or through someone else that you might already know locally.

 For more information about our Home Emergency product, you can visit this page of our website here.

 Or to book your boiler service today, click on the button below:

 Subscribe to our newsletter to be notified when we publish more useful free guides